-This would set the SHIFT-function-key codes to produce equivalent graphics-colour Teletext codes.
+This would set the SHIFT function key codes to produce equivalent graphics colour Teletext codes.
 The default setting is

 On entry Y must contain zero.
-This facility is only available from release 1.0.

-OSBYTE call with A=&E3 (227) Set base number for CTRL-function-key codes
+OSBYTE call with A=&E3~(227) Set base number for CTRL function key codes

 See the entry for OSBYTE &E2.
 The default base value is 144.